72nd Street station (Second Avenue Subway): Construction

 In May 2010, a tunnel boring machine beginning at 92nd Street started to dig down Second Avenue through the 72nd Street area, to 63rd Street and Lexington Avenue.

 On October 1, 2010, MTA awarded a $431 million contract to SSK Constructors (a joint venture) for the mining of the tunnels connecting the 72nd Street station to the existing 63rd Street station, and for the excavation and heavy civil structures of the 72nd Street Station.
 Construction was to be done through two shafts at 69th and 72nd Streets, the locations of the future entrances; shaft sinking work was started in late 2010.
 Projected completion of the contract was estimated at November 2013.
 The rock around the area is mostly Manhattan schist, and was generally considered to be a stable location for blasting, so blasting for the station commenced on January 18, 2011.

 On August 8, 2012, a controlled blast at 72nd Street caused rocks to fly over the station site.
 Nearly two weeks later, on August 21, 2012, an uncontrolled blast for the Second Avenue Subway station at 72nd Street was done incorrectly, causing a large explosion that sent debris into the air and broke windows of buildings in the area and damaged nearby sidewalks.

 Cavern drilling was finished in August 2012; however, blasting for the station entrances was not completed until February 28, 2013.
-Demolition of a muck house, erected in August 2011 to remove mud from the tunnels, started in April 2013 and was finished by October 2013.
+Demolition of a muck house, erected in August 2011 to remove mud from the tunnels, was finished by October 2013.
 By January 2013, almost 96.3% of excavation was completed, with 177873 yd3 of dirt excavated from the station; waterproofing was also being done in the station and the tunnels south of it.
 The contract for the station's finishing touches, including the electrical, plumbing, track, and signal systems, as well as entrances and exits, was awarded to Judlau Contracting at a price of $258 million in February 2013.
 As of 12 May 2014, the mezzanine level of the station was completed and being used to store equipment.
 In September, the station's size was gauged by Gothamist to be so large that "55,000 elephants could fit" within the enormous cavern.